 avoiding sensitive areas including government or military facilities.

-🛫 To get to Sydney, there is a high chance you will have to catch a plane.
-Qantas, Virgin Australia, Tiger and Jetstar are pretty sweet with drones but would recommend you carry your batteries in fire proof bags for more safety.
+🛫 To get to New South Wales, there is a high chance you will have to catch a plane, Qantas, Virgin Australia and Jetstar are pretty sweet with drones but would recommend you carry your batteries in fire proof bags for more safety.

 💡 Smart!
 Get your drone batteries' firecase today and make sure you're complying with aviation safety rules.